Do you want to start fasting more but need tips on how to make fasting easier?

 Where diets can complicate life, intermittent fasting may simplify it.
 Where diets can be expensive, intermittent fasting can be free.
 Where diets can take time, fasting saves time.
 Where diets may be limited in their availability, fasting is available anywhere.
 And as discussed earlier, fasting is a potentially powerful method for lowering insulin and decreasing body weight.
 (Source)

-With fasting there's no counting calories, no eating this not that, no buying expense diet plans or food, which is usually fake crap anyway.
-If you need to lose weight then combining fasting with keto/low-carb eating is what worked for me because it kept me from the foods that tempt me to overeat after my fast, but to get the health effects of fasting you don't have to add that step in.
+With fasting there's no counting calories, no eating this not that, no buying expensive diet plans or special food, which is usually fake crap anyway.
+If you also need to lose weight, then try combining fasting with keto/low-carb eating–that's what worked for me because it kept me from pigging out on the foods that tempt me to overeat after my fast.
+But to get the health effects of fasting you don't have to add that low-carb step in.
 The main goal is lowering insulin.

-- Fasting can also possibly help prevent cancer or at least help the chemotherapy process (check out the documentary “The Science of Fasting” for more on how fasting for at least 48 hours before chemotherapy treatment can help reduce side effects, suppress tumor progression, and increase chances of survival.)
+- Fasting can also possibly help prevent or reverse cancer or at least help the chemotherapy process (check out the documentary “The Science of Fasting” for more on how fasting for at least 48 hours before chemotherapy treatments can help reduce side effects, suppress tumor progression, and increase chances of survival.)

 If you're considering weight loss surgery, why not try this first?

 Either way you'll eventually need to limit what you eat, why not just do it naturally on your own instead of being forced to because your stomach is too small to hold much food anymore?
-It's cheaper and obviously so much less invasive!
+It's cheaper and obviously much less drastic and invasive!

 Who should NOT fast?

-You shouldn't fast if you're under 18, if you're pregnant or nursing, or you're malnourished (which is a very rare).
+You shouldn't fast if you're under 18, if you're pregnant or nursing, or if you're malnourished (which is a very rare).
 Dr. Fung also says to consult a doctor before fasting if you have gout, diabetes 1 or 2, if you take medications, or if you have gastroesophageal disease.
+(It's important to heed this advice, because for example if you're diabetic and don't eat, but you're on insulin, you could have a dangerous blood sugar LOW.)

 If you mention fasting to most people, you'll hear things like this: